vochithanh/autoaction/README.md

 - Browser and browser driver (in case the browsers are installed at different machine, please refer to [Selenium Grid](https://www.selenium.dev/documentation/en/grid/), [Selenium Grid config sample](https://developers.perfectomobile.com/pages/viewpage.action?pageId=21435360) and skip this step)

 ## Install browser and driver
-`AutoAction` is build from `Selenium` so it need browsers and associated drivers are required to be installed at the local machine for working.
+`AutoAction` is built from `Selenium` so it need browsers and associated drivers are required to be installed at the local machine for working.

 - Firefox:
     - Browser: http://getfirefox.com/